 Significant growth is forecasted for the GCC education market, with 1.1 million additional enrollments expected through 2027, supported by population growth and the government's investment in the sector.
 At our education platform, we will continue building on our existing investments.
 This will see platform companies pushing ahead with ambitious capacity growth plans, expanding service offerings and exploring entry into new markets in the GCC.
-Furthermore, Amanat will continue exploring acquisition opportunities standing growth potential.
-As we step into a new year and phase for Amanat, we are equipped to navigate the evolving landscape with resilience and purpose, contributing to the advancement of the sectors we operate in and the communities we serve.
+Furthermore, Amanat will continue exploring acquisition opportunities across the region, with a particular focus on establishing a strong foothold in the K-12 education sector.